cholocate/cholocate/README.md

 ### Book Stack
 - Sapiens - A Brief History of Humankind
-- Lord of the Rings Triology (all-in-one limited edition, this just means there are pictures are additional appendix)
+- Lord of the Rings Triology (all-in-one limited edition, this just means there are pictures and additional appendix)

 ### [ML | Algorithms | OS Notes📔](https://minhnle.com/docs/Overview1)!